Council Tax discount

 The full Council Tax bill assumes that there are two adults living in a dwelling.
 There is a 25% Council Tax reduction for only one adult living in a dwelling as their main home.

-Council Tax discount changes for second homes and vacant dwellings
+Council Tax discount for care leavers

 Council Tax discount uninhabitable properties and vacant dwellings

 - an uninhabitable property that requires, or is undergoing, major works to render it habitable, or is undergoing structural alteration.
-This discount will apply for a maximum period of 12 months, as long as the property remains unoccupied and unfurnished;
+This discount will apply for a period of 12 months, as long as the property remains unoccupied and unfurnished;

 - dwellings which are vacant (unoccupied and unfurnished) for a period of up to 6 months since the property became vacant.